By TYLER THOMPSON

 “Metcalfe has got some good young players and Freddie [Harbison] has done a tremendous job,” head coach Rick Wood said.
 “They are physical upfront and they are really playing hard.
 I’m telling you, they are an up-and-coming team.
 They played really well early.”

-For the full story, read the Oct.
-20 print or e-Edition of the Glasgow Daily Times.
+For the full story, see the print or e-edition of the Glasgow Daily Times.